Probing Pretrained Models of Source Code: Experiments

 In this section, we study the effect of finetuning on probing results.
 Specifically, we are interested 1) whether finetuned models preserve information contained in pretrained models; 2) does pretraining enrich the representations of finetuned models, compared with the representations of models trained from scratch.

 In this section, we focus on the PLBART model and finetune it for 5 downstream tasks: 3 generative tasks (Code Translation from Python to Java, Java Code Generation based on natural language descriptions, Java Code Summarization into textual description) and 2 discriminative tasks (Clone Detection, Defect Prediction).
-We use the AVATAR dataset~\cite{ahmad-etal-2021-avatar} in the Code Translation task and CodeXGLEU benchmark \cite{CodeXGLUE} in other tasks.
+We use the AVATAR dataset~\cite{ahmad-etal-2021-avatar} in the Code Translation task and CodeXGLEU benchmark \cite{CodeXGLUE} in other tasks (MIT license).
 We use scripts for PLBART finetuning on these tasks provided in PLBART~\footnote{\texttt{https://github.com/wasiahmad/PLBART}} and AVATAR~\footnote{\texttt{https://github.com/wasiahmad/AVATAR}} repositories.

-Figure \ref{fig:finetune} compares 3 scenarios: the PLBART checkpoint after pretraining (leftmost bar), checkpoints after PLBART finetuning on each of 5 downstream tasks (dark bars), and checkpoints after training from scratch on each of 5 downstream tasks (semi-transporent bars).
-We also add a Simple Bound (SB) for reference.
+Figure \ref{fig:finetune} compares 3 scenarios: the PLBART checkpoint after pretraining (leftmost bar), checkpoints after PLBART finetuning on each of 5 downstream tasks (dark bars), and checkpoints after training from scratch on each of 5 downstream tasks (semi-transparent bars).
+We also include baselines for reference.

-\textit{Models finetuned for discriminative tasks exhibit a highest information loss between the initial pretrained stage and the finetuned stage}, which may indicate that models trained on these tasks rely on some spurious features, rather than on code syntax or semantics.
+\textit{Models finetuned for discriminative tasks exhibit the highest information loss between the initial pretrained stage and the finetuned stage}, which may indicate that models trained on these tasks rely on some spurious features, rather than on code syntax or semantics.

 \textit{Among generative tasks, the Code Translation model exhibits almost no gap between pretrained and finetuned stages.} This could be attributed to having code as both input and output of the task.
-Code Generation and Code Summarization models have code only as either the input or the output of the task, and exhibit a slightly larger gap.
-The Code Summarization model is a winner on the Variable Name task, since summarization models produce textual information based on code and rely heavily on variable naming.
+Code Generation and Code Summarization models have code only as either the input or the output of the task, and usually exhibit a slightly larger gap.

-As for models, trained from scratch for downstream tasks (semi-transparent bars), the overall trend is similar across the downstream tasks, but the absolute results are much worse, compared to finetuned models, and are close to the context-free Simple Bound model. \textit{The downstream tasks alone do not provide high-quality code representations.}
+As for models, trained from scratch for downstream tasks (semi-transparent bars), the overall trend is similar across the downstream tasks, but the absolute results are usually much worse, compared to finetuned models, and sometimes are close to simple baselines. \textit{The downstream tasks alone do not provide high-quality code representations.}